enzomero/Multiproject/README.md

 # Multiproject
 My Spring boot project for my portfolio.
-Use Maven commands for run tests:
+Use Maven:

-    mvn test
+    mvn clean install

 Use Maven commands for run applications: